AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 And we now know exactly where the exception was raised.
 But in fact, we could have this information directly when running the application.
-For this, we need to bind the application with the switch ``-E``, which tells the binder to store exception tracebacks in exception occurrences.
+For this, we need to bind the application with the switch :option:`gnatmake -E`, which tells the binder to store exception tracebacks in exception occurrences.
 Let's recompile and rerun the application.

 .. code-block:: none